-We tried everything with them and all of it reached its peak when we took them shopping one day, which is a task in itself with one kid.
-We had two kids - one of them with ADHD, trying to control them both in a shopping mall environment with all that stimulation and temptation, parents all trying to give us advice on how we shouldn’t give in or how we should have done this, which resulted in a total breakdown.
+We tried everything with them and all of it reached its peak when we took them shopping one day which is a task in itself with one kid.
+We had two kids - one of them with ADHD, trying to control them both in a shopping mall environment with all that stimulation and temptation, parents all trying to give us advice how we shouldn’t give in or should have done this, resulted in a total breakdown.

 In the grocery store, one of the kids had a total meltdown, so my partner picked him up to put him in the car, whilst he was screaming bloody murder.
 The kid ended up trying to kick the car windows out with his feet.

 Some guy even tried to call the police on us because they thought we were abusing the children.